Data Protection Policy

 Storage and processing of personal data

-Every time a user accesses a page on our website and every time a file is called up, access data relating to this process are saved and anonymized in a log file on our server.
-References to personal identity are automatically and immediately deleted in this process.
+Every time a user accesses a page on our website and every time a file is accessed, access data relating to this process is anonymised and stored in a log file on our server or on the servers of our service providers.
+This procedure immediately and automatically deletes any references to personal identity in the data.

 Every data record consists essentially of the following: